-Although discrimination based on sexual orientation and gender identity are illegal, LGBTQ individuals often experience discrimination and harassment.
+Although discrimination based on sexual orientation and gender identity are illegal, homosexuals often experience discrimination and harassment.
 In a 2013 referendum, 65% of voters backed a resolution restricting marriage only between a man and a woman, though the Sabor legalized same-sex unions (not marriages) a year later.
 Under the law, registered homosexual couples receive almost all the same rights as heterosexual married couples.
-Residents of larger cities tend to be more accepting of LGBTQ individuals than in rural areas, and Zagreb's annual Pride Parade regularly attracts some 10,000 participants.
+Residents of larger cities tend to be more accepting of homosexuals than in rural areas, and Zagreb's annual Pride Parade regularly attracts some 10,000 participants.
+At this time, the US State Department has a Status of Forces Agreement in place for Croatia.
+Service members will be held accountable to the Uniformed Code of Military Justice.